vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Editor Issues/SceneView/OnSceneGUI Inspectors.md

-## OnSceneGUI not called - Inspectors
+## OnSceneGUI not called: Inspectors

 ### Primary inspector
 OnSceneGUI may only be called for the *primary* Inspector.
 This is a concept Unity does not expose to the user.